CHAMPVA and Medicare Part D

 What are the Medicare Prescription Drug Plan deductibles and copayments for the standard drug benefit and what will I pay?

-Your Medicare deductibles and copayments for 2015 are estimated to be:
+Your Medicare deductibles and copayments are estimated to be:

 - $250 deductible